ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/deployable-architecture-get-help.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support for _deployableArchitectureName_
+# Getting help and support for OpenShift Deployable Architecture
 {: #help-and-support}

 If you experience an issue or have questions when deploying _deployableArchitectureName_, you can use the following resources before you open a support case.